yeoman/yeoman.io/app/authoring/file-system.md

 ## Writing existing files

 Updating an existing file is not always a simple task.
-The most reliable way to do so is to parse the file AST (_asynchronous syntax tree_) and edit it.
+The most reliable way to do so is to parse the file AST (_abstract syntax tree_) and edit it.
 The issue here is that playing with AST is quite verbose and quite hard to grasp.

 To help simplify such case, Yeoman provide some common helper methods.
 Refer to the [API documentation](http://yeoman.github.io/generator/wiring.html) for the list of available methods.